RybakovWebDev/ITransitionCourseProjectFrontend/README.md

 - Register and login users
 - Administrator panel for user management
-- Create and view collections of items with tags and custom fields of different type:
+- Create and view collections of items with tags, optional image, and a arbitrary number of custom fields of different type:
   -- Short text
-  -- Long text with markdown
+  -- Long text with markdown support
   -- Number
   -- Date
   -- Checkbox
 - Administrator can edit any collection or item
 - Leave comments and likes on items.
 Only admin, comment author or item creator can remove comments.
 - Search for items by text or by clicking a tag
+- Change language of the website

 ## Created on MERN stack.

-Database self-deployed on a AWS server.
+MongoDB database self-deployed on a AWS server.